agrc/gis.utah.gov/_posts/2020-07-14-thinking-beyond-the-map.md

 [^bhageshpur]: Bhageshpur, Kiran.
 2019. "[Data Is The New Oil - And That's A Good Thing](https://www.forbes.com/sites/forbestechcouncil/2019/11/15/data-is-the-new-oil-and-thats-a-good-thing/#1d3b1a037304)".
 Forbes.
 Nov 15, 2019.

 [^tribolet]: Tribolet, Anna.
 2020.
-"What is AGRC Doing to Support the Next Wave of Geospatial Technology?".
+"What is UGRC Doing to Support the Next Wave of Geospatial Technology?".
 State of Utah, Department of Technology Services.